metalman3797/Cura-Dremel-Printer-Plugin/README.md

 6. Copy the resources/materials/dremel_pla.xml.fdm_material to the `%CURA_DIR%/resources/materials` folder.
 This file contains the Dremel brand PLA material settings.
 On MacOS this folder is located at `Ultimaker Cura.app/Contents/Resources/resources/materials/`  The easiest way on the mac to get to this folder is to right click on the Ultimaker Cura.app application and select the "show package contents" option
 ![Copy the contents of Dremel PLA material to the materials directory of cura](/docs/material.png)

+7. Copy the resources/quality/dremel_3d20 folder to the `%CURA_DIR%/resources/qualit` folder.
+This folder contains three optimized print quailty settings (high,medium, and low) for the Dremel 3D20.
+On MacOS this folder is located at `Ultimaker Cura.app/Contents/Resources/resources/materials/`  The easiest way on the mac to get to this folder is to right click on the Ultimaker Cura.app application and select the "show package contents" option

-7. Congratulations - the plugin is now installed!
+8. Congratulations - the plugin is now installed!
 ---
 # Uninstallation
 To uninstall, simply close Cura and delete the files listed in the "manual installation" step above.